mrsarm/python-res-address/README.rst

-``res_address`` will be used by `Mongotail <https://github.com/mrsarm/mongotail>`_ to parse the address passed through command line (migration in progress), but can be used by any other Python application that need to parse a MongoDB database address, or any other network resource like ``[[HOST OR IP][:PORT]/]RESOURCE``.
+``res_address`` will be used by `Mongotail <https://github.com/mrsarm/mongotail>`_ to parse the address passed through command line (migration in progress), but can be used by any other Python application that needs to parse a MongoDB database address, or any other network resource like ``[[HOST OR IP][:PORT]/]RESOURCE``.

 Usage::